Javiar Collins

-Javiar Lawrence Collins (born April 13, 1978) is an American former professional football offensive tackle in the National Football League (NFL) for the Dallas Cowboys, Carolina Panthers, Cleveland Browns and Denver Broncos.
+Javiar Lawrence Collins (born April 13, 1978) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Dallas Cowboys, Carolina Panthers, Cleveland Browns and Denver Broncos.
 He was also a member of the Frankfurt Galaxy in NFL Europe.
-He played college football at Northwestern University.
+He played college football for the Northwestern Wildcats.

 Early life

 Collins attended Saint Thomas Academy, where played football and basketball.
 As a senior defensive tackle, he collected 105 tackles, 9 sacks and 4 forced fumbles, receiving All-state, All-metro and All-conference honors.

 College career

 Collins accepted a football scholarship from Northwestern University.
 As a redshirt freshman, he appeared in 8 games playing mainly on special teams.

 As a sophomore he appeared in 12 games, starting 5 at defensive tackle, while registering 36 tackles (3 for loss) and one sack.
 As a junior, he posted 38 tackles and 4 sacks.

 As a senior, he started at defensive tackle and was a part of a team that earned three-way tie for the Big Ten conference championship.
 He finished with 12 starts, 52 tackles (11 for loss), 3 sacks, 2 quarterback hurries, 1 fumble recovery and 1 forced fumble.